-Applications for admissions to the D.P.T. program are considered on a rolling basis with two application deadlines.
-Application deadlines are September 15th for the early admission cycle and January 5th for the traditional admission cycle.
-Consideration for early admission is reserved for those individuals that have a complete application package (including completion of all or most of the prerequisite coursework) and competitive GPA.
+Applications for admissions to the D.P.T. program are considered on a rolling basis with one application deadline (October 1st) each year.
 Individual applications are reviewed and interviews are scheduled for competitive applicants once all materials have been received.
-It is in the applicant's best interest to complete their application, including submission of transcripts and clinical experience documentation forms, as early as possible.
-Two letters of recommendation are required as part of the application, and should be completed by the following: one from professional personnel (preferably a physical therapist) who has observed the applicant during any related volunteer or paid work, and from a previous or present instructor, academic counselor, previous or present employers.
+It is in the applicant's best interest to complete their application, including submission of transcripts, GRE scores and clinical experience documentation forms, as early as possible.
+Applicants who have completed all or most of their prerequisite courses at the time of application may be at an advantage during the admisson process.
+Two letters of recommendation are required as part of the application, and should be completed by the following: one from a physical therapist who has observed the applicant during any related volunteer or paid work, and the other from a previous or present instructor, academic counselor, previous or present employers.

 Applicants who meet the above listed requirements and are deemed competitive candidates for admission will be invited to TTUHSC for interviews.
 Applicants should understand that fulfillment of the basic requirements does not guarantee admission.
-The admissions committee selects the most qualified applicants from the pool of applicants interviewed considering: cumulative GPA, prerequisite science GPA, interview scores, volunteer/work experience in physical therapy, recommendation letters, student essay, and other factors.
+The admissions committee selects the most qualified applicants from the pool of applicants interviewed considering: cumulative GPA, prerequisite science GPA, GRE scores, interview scores, volunteer/work experience in physical therapy, recommendation letters, student essay, and other factors.